The Spectral Structure of Fractional Fields

 For primitive-root primes, those modes are the additive characters of the cyclic group $\mathbb{Z}/L\mathbb{Z}$, where $L$ is the repetend length.
 The eigenvalues are the projections of the autocorrelation onto those characters.

 The eigenvalues are not arbitrary numerical features of the matrix.
 They are a character expansion of a finite combinatorial object built from the repeating digits of $1/p$.
+Each eigenvalue measures how strongly the fractional field resonates at one frequency.
+A flat spectrum means the field has no preferred mode of internal agreement.
+A spread spectrum means some modes of agreement are much stronger than others.
+The spectrum is the field's fingerprint, and every prime has a different one.

 Repeating decimals have been computed since Leibniz.
 The cyclic structure of $1/7$ has been printed in textbooks, noted in recreational mathematics, marveled at in classrooms for centuries.
 What nobody wrote down is that the digit sequence, compared against its own cyclic shifts, produces a Fourier spectrum, and that spectrum is the eigenvalue structure of the entire pairwise agreement geometry of the fractional field.
+The autocorrelation of $1/p$, treated as the first row of a circulant, had not been constructed.
+The question had not been asked.

 It was in the digits.
 It was always in the digits.
 The matrix only made it visible.